Meneer-de-Bruin/WCT-API/apis/api-target_DELETE.rst

 Body
 ----
 The body of the request is empty.
-No additional information is needed for a delete.
+No additional information is required.

 Response
 --------